Mater Dei's World Language Department

 NCAA: NCAA-approved course – Additional Core Courses

 This course concentrates on reading and writing skills and is designed for students who speak Spanish in the home but have not had much formal instruction.
 It will assist the bilingual student to advance his or her reading, writing, and spelling skills.
 Students who earn a “B” in both semesters of this class move on to AP Spanish Language and Culture.
+This course is taught entirely in Spanish and it welcomes non-native speakers who want to prepare for the AP Spanish Language and AP Spanish Literature courses.

 602 SPANISH II